Thomas Bertie: North Sea and Baltic

-Cadiz and West Indies
+Cádiz and West Indies

-Bertie was sent home in July 1802 with a squadron under Rear-Admiral Sir Thomas Graves, and went from there to Cadiz, via Cork, in order to blockade the Spanish fleet there.
+Bertie was sent home in July 1802 with a squadron under Rear-Admiral Sir Thomas Graves, and went from there to Cádiz, via Cork, in order to blockade the Spanish fleet there.
 The Peace of Amiens led to his return to England again, but he was soon sent to sea again as part of Charles Tyler's squadron despatched to the West Indies.
 He returned to Britain in June, where the Bellona was paid off.